klinquist/tf-aws-s3-cf-template/README.md

 terraform apply --auto-approve
 ```

-6. Run `./set-up-repo.sh` to create a new private repository on github, set up github actions, and add AWS credentials to your github repo secrets.
+6. Run `./set-up-repo.sh` to create a new private repository on GitHub, set up GitHub actions, and add AWS credentials to your GitHub repo secrets.
 This will make a sample site available on https://www.domainname.com!

 Note: This creates resources in `us-east-1`.
 If you want to change the default region, you can do so by editing `main.tf`.